 3. Wachau and Danube Valley

 This 8-hour Wachau tour departs from Vienna and takes you to discover the valleys along the Danube River, such as the UNESCO-listed Wachau Valley located in Lower Austria.
-A boat ride down the Danube will take you to Wachau, the heart of the wine-growing region in the city of Krems.
-Going along the river, you will see the many beautiful, ancient castles as well!
+A boat ride down the Danube will take you to Wachau, the heart of the wine-growing region in the city of Krems!

 Practical information about Vienna

-Now that you know some of the best things to do in the city, I could not let you go without adding some useful and practical information about visiting the city!
+Now that you know some of the coolest things to do in the city, I could not let you go without adding some useful and practical information: